Constantine (video game)

-Constantine is an action-adventure video game developed by Bits Studios for PlayStation 2, Xbox and Microsoft Windows based on the DC Comics character John Constantine.

-It is a movie tie-in license of the Warner Bros. film Constantine, in turn based on DC Comics comic book series, Hellblazer from The Vertigo issues for John Constantine.
+Constantine is a 2005 action-adventure game developed by Bits Studios, and published by THQ in North America and SCi Games in Europe.
+The game was released for PlayStation 2, Windows, and Xbox in February/March 2005.
+It is based on the DC Comics character John Constantine and is a movie tie-in license of the Warner Bros. film Constantine, in turn based on DC Comics comic book series, Hellblazer from the Vertigo issues for John Constantine.

 Tilda Swinton, Gavin Rossdale and Max Baker reprised their roles from the film.

 Gameplay

 Players move John Constantine in an RPG-like style, collecting ammo, using an item to restore health and casting spells.
 Gameplay is a type of third-person shooter style, with changing camera views.
 Players can select from a variety of weapons to eliminate demons.
 Cutscenes initiate special missions or boss battles when they occur, giving a round of gameplay a different view.

 John can cast spells that can create lightning storms, expel demons, create swarms of flies or confuse enemies.
 Each requires the player to hit a sequence of keys within a small window of time, with John chanting at each keypress.
 The spells have been described by critics as being unimpressive, without much impact on play, making them feel like a supplement to the other weapons.